wojciech-kulik/xcodebuild.nvim/README.md

 > [!TIP]
 > Make sure to check out [Tips & Tricks](https://github.com/wojciech-kulik/xcodebuild.nvim/discussions/categories/tips-tricks)!
 >
-> You will find there a collection of useful code snippets and tips for iOS/macOS development in Neovim.
+> You will find there a collection of useful tips & tricks for iOS/macOS development in Neovim.

 ## 📱 Setup Your Neovim For iOS Development